martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Google announces 2 changes to Google Grants for 28 January 2013.md

   - /google-announces-2-changes-google-grants-28-january-2013/
 ---

-# Google announces 2 changes to Google Grants for 28 January 2013

 I received an email from Google announcing a couple of changes to the Google Grants programme:

 > “We are writing to let you know about a few changes to the Google Grants programme.